 Click a dense forest pixel.
 What does its NDVI curve look like?

-Click a water or wetland pixel.
+Click a wetland, water, or open pixel.
 How does the curve differ?

 Which month has the highest NDVI?